NicklasLallo/vim-repeat/README.markdown

 ```
     nnoremap <silent> u     :<C-U>call repeat#wrapMod("\<Plug>(highlightedundo-undo)",v:count)<CR>
 ```
+This is mainly useful when you want to chain u, U, & ctrl+r together with other plugins and vim-repeat without breaking vim-repeat.
+For other use cases `repeat#set()` should be sufficient.

 ## Installation

 Install using your favorite package manager, or use Vim's built-in package